cfug/flutter.cn/src/docs/deployment/ios.md

 在 **Build Settings** 部分：

 `iOS Deployment Target`
-: The minimum iOS version that your app supports.
+<br> The minimum iOS version that your app supports.
   Flutter supports iOS 9.0 and later.
 If your app or plugins include Objective-C or Swift code that makes use of APIs newer than iOS 9, update this setting to the highest required version.